Insomniac (song): Release

 "Insomniac" was released as a single in March 1994 with the b-side "Talent".
 It was then included as the seventh track of Echobelly's debut album, Everyone's Got One, which was released in August 1994.
 The song was also included on the band's 2001 compilation album I Can't Imagine the World Without Me and their 2008 release The Best Of Echobelly.

 Critical reception

 The single received positive reviews from music critics, who called it "stunning" and "one of the best singles of 1994".
 According to author John Harris, "Insomniac" was one of Echobelly's two best songs, along with "Bellyache".
 Allmusic's Ned Raggett wrote that "at the band's best ...
 Madan grapples with personal politics and dreams full on -- "Insomniac" and "Close...But," with its pictures of relationships fracturing on all fronts and resolution to look beyond them for something better, make for entertaining blasts of inspiration."

+Morrissey praised the song in an interview, stating that it was, "in a sane world, an indisputable top five record.
+It is astonishing."